Niknaz-65/niknaz-portfolio/README.md

-# Niknaz Sadehvandi — Cybersecurity Analyst
+# Niknaz Sadehvandi, Cybersecurity Analyst

 Welcome to my professional portfolio repository.
 I specialize in **Vulnerability Management, Digital Forensics (DFIR), and Incident Response**, with a strong focus on reducing risk and improving security posture through hands-on technical analysis and clear stakeholder communication.